shio-yaamaa/react-escape-room/README.md

 			<LoadScreen>
 			<div> // fade

-			<Game container> // manages functions that related to the whole game, like save, hint, and cursor
+			<Game container> // manages functions related to the whole game, like save, hint, and cursor
 				<div> // aligns MainScreen and Sidebar horizontally
 					<MainScreen container> // handles click events on MainViewMap, ArrowArea, and ItemDetailWindow
 						<MainView>